beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 Because the ticket_nonce value is distinct for each NewSessionTicket message, a different PSK will be derived for each ticket.

-Note that in principle it is possible to continue issuing new tickets which indefinitely extend the lifetime of the keying material originally derived from an initial non-PSK handshake (which was most likely tied to the peer's certificate).
+Note that it is possible, in principle, to continue issuing new tickets which indefinitely extend the lifetime of the keying material originally derived from an initial non-PSK handshake (which was most likely tied to the peer's certificate).
 It is RECOMMENDED